KratoSkills/Automated-Essay-Scoring-Web-App/README.md

 "Automated Essay Scoring Web App" project aims to make essay grading more accessible and available to students and teachers worldwide.
 By offering a free, open-source solution, the project helps level the playing field and provides opportunities for learners from all backgrounds to benefit from modern technology.

 ## Dataset
 The dataset we are using is ‘The Hewlett Foundation: Automated Essay Scoring Dataset’ by ASAP.
-You can find in the Dataset folder.
+You can find in the **dataset** folder.

 ## Architecture Diagram
 ![Automated-Essay-Scoring-Web-App-Architecture](https://github.com/KratoSkills/Automated-Essay-Scoring-Web-App/assets/56100874/0e831906-b482-4523-a506-1b0859fe68df)